 Remember Formspring.me?
 Three years ago some terrible trolling that reportedly involved teens in New Jersey made the site, which announced it was shutting down* last month, a national news story in the US.
 Teens’ viral adoption of Formspring and its format (ask a question, get an anonymous answer) reportedly took the site by surprise.
 Disturbing news coverage and letters sent home by school principals did so even more, and Formspring doubled down on safety measures.
 There’s no way to know for sure if the site shut down because everybody moved on, but its numbers did dwindle and it did shut down.
 A lot of people forget that that’s how social media works.
-People can simply move on (more on this in a minute).
+People, including kids, can simply move on (more on this in a minute).

 Now, Ask.fm, a site based in Latvia, is getting similar media attention in the UK (though a search for “ask.fm” in Google News turns up plenty of negative reactions to Ask.fm in news outlets throughout the US).
 “Schools across the country are sending out letters advising pupils not to use Ask.fm, which has more than 30 million users around the world and has been linked to suicides and serious bullying,” the London Daily Mail reported recently.
 Ask.fm’s founder Mark Terebin did not help his site’s image when he said on Irish television last fall that “we only have this situation in Ireland and the UK most of all.
 It seems that children are more cruel in these countries.”
 [It was noteworthy to see the Daily Mail say something positive about Twitter and Facebook: “Unlike other services such as Facebook and Twitter, there is no way to report offensive comments, increase privacy settings or find out who is behind anonymous bullying.”
 But it should be noted that US federal privacy law prohibits online service providers from disclosing a user’s identity to another user without a court order – at least in the US.]